In Catholic Primary Schools

 1998 saw the initial implementation of new Religious Education (RE) guidelines for Catholic primary schools and secondary colleges in Cairns Diocese.
 For this purpose, Bishop of Cairns, James Foley mandated the Brisbane Archdiocese Guidelines for Religious Education for use in Catholic primary schools in the Diocese.

-The Brisbane Archdiocese Guidelines have been a valuable support and guide in curriculum development in the Key Learning Area (KLA) of RE.
-Connections between RE and other KLAs are an important focus in the Guidelines’ implementation.
+The Brisbane Archdiocese Guidelines have been a valuable support and guide in curriculum development in the Key Learning Area (KLA) of Religion.
+Connections between Religion and other KLAs are an important focus in the Guidelines’ implementation.
 This KLA has been organised in to four strands: Scripture; Beliefs; Celebration and Prayer; Morality.
 Through these strands students engage with outcomes and essential learnings that describe understandings of the knowledge, skills, technologies and processes specific to RE.

-RE aims to develop students’ religious literacy in the light of the Catholic tradition, so that they may participate critically and effectively in the life of their faith communities and wider society.
+The subject of Religion aims to develop students’ religious literacy in the light of the Catholic tradition, so that they may participate critically and effectively in the life of their faith communities and wider society.
 This aim promotes the development of knowledge, skills and values which students need to participate as active lifelong learners within church and community contexts.
 Students are actively involved in constructing understandings of the Catholic tradition as well as acknowledging other religious traditions, the nature of religion and its place in life and Australian society.

 In Catholic Secondary Colleges